harleo/iOSPriSec/README.md

 Your device (and third parties) you use generate a large digital footprint every day, which you might not even know about.
 I believe that data should be yours.

 Being naturally curious I've been tweaking settings on essentially every device I own.
 While I've been doing this for years for family and friends, I was under the assumption that everybody else was doing this.
 But I was wrong.
 The problem that I've been observing is that most of the people don't even give a second thought about going into the settings, they just want to use the device.
-What is is shocking, is that even people in computer science related fields are subject to not tweaking settings while they should be doing it.
+What is shocking, is that even people in computer science related fields are subject to not tweaking settings while they should be doing it.

 So I decided to do a short writeup to help you take the necessary steps on iOS (as much as you can do on a 'frontend level').